Xevion/v2.xevion.dev/_posts/2023-07-26-race-conditions-in-signal-handlers.md

 If the result is non-zero, the bit is set.
 If the result is zero, the bit is not set.

 By simply polling the process's signal handlers, we can wait for the signal handler to be registered before sending the `SIGUSR1` signal.

-Signal handlers are typically registered quickly, and they're

 ### Credits